Discrete Approach to the Contraction and Dilation of Measure with Respect to a Gravitational Mass.

 Discussion

-The argument for a description of the distortion of measure realative to a gravitational mass is an outgrowth of existing arguments presented in the section regarding the contraction and dilation of measure with respect to an inertial frame.
-Notably, that argument begins with the Pythagorean theorem written in a nomenclature of discrete units and then demonstrates that the effects described by relativity are better resolved as a background independent geometry.
+The Measurement Quantization (MQ) argument for a description of the distortion of measure relative to a gravitational mass is an outgrowth of existing arguments presented in the section regarding the contraction and dilation of measure with respect to an inertial frame.
+Notably, that argument begins with the Pythagorean theorem written in a nomenclature of counts of the fundamental measures and then demonstrates that the effects described by relativity are more precisely resolved using MQ.
+Moreover, their physical instantiation is then rooted as an emergent geometric property of the expanding sphere of information which constitutes the universe.

-We recognize that the fundamental measures are physically significant references as demonstrated by measurement of a length contraction effect unique to discrete measure.
+We recognize that the fundamental measures are physically significant references as demonstrated by measurement of the contraction of length, a geometric property of the discrete Internal Frame of the universe.
 In that there are no subfeatures to references, references cannot contain additional features such as curvature.
-What we perceive and describe as curvature is a count difference QL, which reflects an increasing loss in measurable space as we consider distances nearer a center of mass.
+What we perceive and describe as curvature is the loss of the fractional count difference QL with each increment in elapsed time.

 It is with respect to this physical foundation that the presentation for the distortion of measure with respect to a gravitational mass is made.
 More specifically, this approach begins with a quantized form of the gravitational constant (fundamental measures multiplied by a count thereof) and is then reduced.
 The approach differs from prior considerations in that we consider not a specific relation, but all possible relations between the lower and upper count bounds of respective fundamental measures.

-Secondly, the Measurement Quantization (MQ) approach clarifies why singularities do not occur.
-Such that both SR and GR implementations consist entirely of count terms and such that all count terms contain values between or equal to one and the Planck frequency, undefined results are not possible.
+Secondly, the MQ approach clarifies why singularities do not occur.
+Such that both the SR and GR implementations consist entirely of count terms and such that all count terms contain values between or equal to one and the Planck frequency, undefined results are not possible.

 Thirdly, this shared, external set of physically correlated terms allows us to then compare count terms resolved with respect to an inertial frame with those of a gravitational frame to demonstrate equivalence.
-This is a feature of MQ not previously afforded.
+This is a feature of MQ not previously afforded to classical mechanics.

-The physical and numerical equality of these two frames establish the basis for a Principle of Equivalence.
-Therein, the correlation allows us to then extend the geometry associated with an inertial frame to that of a gravitational frame and vice versa.
+The physical and numerical equality of these two frames establish a physical instantiation for a Principle of Equivalence from first principles.
+Therein, the correlation allows us to extend the geometry associated with an inertial frame to that of a gravitational frame and vice versa.

 Dilation Expressions.JPG